ZeepReactorr/hookticle/README.md

 **If you have questions, find bugs, or have ideas of features you would like to propose, do not hesitate to reach out at mattgitqna@gmail.com**

+If you know for sure your query will not be too long, a friendlier GUI is available here : https://exatools.streamlit.app/ **This web-app is limited in terms of runtime : if you are searching more than 1000 articles I advise to use the terminal version.
+I am currently working on setting up a more efficient web-app.**

-If you do not enjoy using a terminal, fear not !
-You can download a rudimentary graphic interface for exatool here : https://github.com/ZeepReactorr/exatools/releases/download/release_1.0/exatool_WINDOWS_1.0_setup.exe <br>
+If you wish to avoid the limitations of the web-app, but still need a GUI a rudimentary app can be downloaded here : https://github.com/ZeepReactorr/exatools/releases/download/release_1.0/exatool_WINDOWS_1.0_setup.exe <br>

 Be aware that it **will be slower** than if you used a terminal :).

 ## Prerequisite